-Families are required to participate in the biennial reexamination interview, which must be attended by the head of household, spouse, or cohead.
-If participation in an in-person interview poses a hardship because of a family member's disability, the family should contact the SDHC to request a reasonable accommodation (see Chapter 2).
+Families generally are required to participate in an reexamination interview, which must be attended by the head of household, spouse, or cohead.
+If participation in an in-person interview poses a hardship because of a family member's disability, the family should contact the PHA to request a reasonable accommodation (See Chapter 2).

-Notification of biennial reexamination interviews can be sent electronically, by email, or by first-class mail and will contain the date, time, and location of the interview.
+Notification of reexamination interviews will be sent by first-class mail and will contain the date, time, and location of the interview.
 In addition, it will inform the family of the information and documentation that must be brought to the interview.
-Families will be notified of the option for an electronic reexamination process and will be given an opportunity to opt in should they choose.

-If the family is unable to attend a scheduled interview, the family should contact the SDHC in advance of the interview to schedule a new appointment.
-In all circumstances, if a family does not attend the scheduled interview, the SDHC will send a second notification with a new interview appointment time.
+If the family is unable to attend a scheduled interview, the family should contact the PHA in advance of the interview to schedule a new appointment.
+In all circumstances, if a family does not attend the scheduled interview the PHA will send a second notification with a new interview appointment time.

-If a family fails to attend two scheduled interviews without SDHC approval, the family will be in violation of their lease and may be terminated in accordance with the policies in Chapter 13.
+If a family fails to attend two scheduled interviews without PHA approval, the family will be in violation of their lease and may be terminated in accordance with the policies in Chapter 13.

 An advocate, interpreter, or other assistant may assist the family in the interview process.

-9-I.D.
-CONDUCTING BIENNIAL REEXAMINATIONS
+9-I.C.
+CONDUCTING BIENNIAL/ANNUAL REEXAMINATIONS